basisproject/paper/src/part2/03-blocs.md

 ### Accounting and REA

 Basis extends the [ValueFlows](https://valueflo.ws/) protocol for its accounting within and between blocs.
-ValueFlows is an REA (Resource, Agent, Event) accounting system that allows tracking detailed flows of resources through an economy.
+ValueFlows is an REA (Resource-Agent-Event) accounting system that allows tracking detailed flows of resources through an economy.

-### Resource stewardship

 ### Wages

 ### Orders

+TODO: move to "Bloc-bloc inteactions"

 ### Investment

+TODO: move to "Agent-bloc interactions"